 Documentaries and factual TV on BT

 A Starter package from BT TV (www.bt.com) has just Yesterday and Quest - but upgrading to Entertainment Plus will get you the whole shebang of Discovery, History, National Geographic, Nat Geo Wild, Crime and Investigation, ID, and Animal Planet.
-Entertainment Ultra HD has six of them in HD too.
+The Max package has six of them in HD too.

-If you want the high definition channels but don’t fancy splashing out on Entertainment Ultra HD, that’s no problem - you can add the HD Extra Bolt-on to any other package.
+If you want the high definition channels but don’t fancy splashing out on Max, that’s no problem - you can add the HD Extra Bolt-on to any other package.

 Documentaries and factual TV on TalkTalk

-However, to get more - namely Crime and Investigation, Eden, History, H2, and National Geographic - you can add the Entertainment or Entertainment Extra TV Boost.
+However, to get more - namely Crime and Investigation, Eden, History, H2, National Geographic, and Nat Geo Wild - you can add the Entertainment Boost.
 Boosts give you bundles of additional channels and they work on a rolling monthly basis, so you can start or stop subscribing whenever you want.
+This one also happens to be included as standard with the TV Plus package.

 Documentaries and factual TV on Freeview and Freesat